 A powerful French courtier who navigated the treacherous politics of the Renaissance, becoming a key confidant and tutor to a young king.

-Artus Gouffier, Lord of Boissy, was a figure who thrived in the shadow of the throne during a tumultuous period in French history.
-Born into high nobility, his ascent was cemented by his close association with the House of Valois.
-He served as a childhood companion and later the premier gentilhomme de la chambre to King Francis I, a role that blended personal friendship with immense political influence.
-Gouffier was entrusted with the education of the king's sons, a testament to the deep trust placed in him.
-His life was one of immense privilege and responsibility, marked by the accumulation of titles and lands, but also by the constant, delicate dance of courtly favor during the Italian Wars.
+Artus Gouffier, Lord of Boissy, served as premier gentilhomme de la chambre to King Francis I, a role blending personal friendship with immense political influence.
+Born into high nobility, his ascent came through close association with the House of Valois.
+He was a childhood companion to the king and later entrusted with the education of Francis's sons, a testament to deep trust.
+His life was marked by the accumulation of titles and lands, and by the delicate dance of courtly favor during the Italian Wars.
 He died in 1519, just as the cultural flowering of Francis's reign was beginning.

 The biggest hits of 1475